 Six (6) semester hours of eligible credit from one master's degree at The University of Alabama may be applied to the requirements for a second master's degree, but only if the department of the second master’s agrees to the courses in the plan of study.
 Any hours from the previous master’s degree must have been earned during the six years (18 fall, spring, and summer semesters) immediately preceding the date on which the second degree is to be awarded. ***Please note that if a student double counts six hours between two master’s degrees, no hours may double count toward any additional master’s degrees.

-Graduate students in the College of Communication and Information Sciences must meet the admission requirements of the Graduate School (see Admission Criteria) of The University of Alabama.
-Word processing proficiency is required in all writing and editing courses offered by the communication areas of the College (advertising/public relations, journalism and telecommunication and film).
-Word processing proficiency is not a requirement for communication studies courses.
+Graduate students in the College of Communication and Information Sciences must meet the admission criteria of the Graduate School (see Admission Criteria) of The University of Alabama.
+Specific graduate programs in the college may have additional admission criteria, as specified in departmental sections of this catalog.

 Each applicant must submit test scores from either the Graduate Record Examination general test or the Miller Analogies Test in support of the application.
 The Department of Advertising and Public Relations does not accept the Miller Analogies Test.